1976 Copa Libertadores

 The Copa Libertadores 1976 was the 17th edition of the Copa Libertadores, CONMEBOL's annual international club tournament.
 The tournament began on February 23 and ended on July 30.

 Cruzeiro won the competition, being the first Brazilian team, after Pelé's Santos, to win the continental competition.
-During the tournament, Cruzeiro suffered a great setback: the loss of the player Roberto Batata, who died in a car accident.
+During the tournament, Cruzeiro suffered a great setback: the loss of the player Roberto Batata, who died in a car crash.

+Independiente, the defending champions who had won four consecutive titles till the 1975 edition of the tournament, were defeated in the semifinals by fellow Argentina club River Plate.

 Qualified teams

-The participating teams were divided into five groups, in which teams of the same country were placed in the same group.
-Each country was represented by two teams.
-The countries were paired as follows: